Free-Roaming Horses in Eastern Kentucky

-These are domestic horses, not wild ones, that have been turned out to survive on their own.
-Many are approachable, friendly horses that are easy to handle; some are owned and collected periodically for riding purposes; others have been abandoned by owners who have no intention of reclaiming them.
-Still others have been born free, have never been handled by humans, and ownership is questionable.
+These are domestic horses, not wild ones, which have been turned out to survive on their own.
+Many are approachable, friendly horses that are easy to handle; some are owned and collected periodically for riding purposes.
+Meaning, that owners will pick up their horses at the start of the summer months for trail riding and return them to a mountain site to fend for themselves in the winter.
+Other horses have been abandoned by owners who have no intention of reclaiming them.
+With stallions turned out on these sites, mares are giving birth to foals who grow into feral horses that have never been handled by humans, and ownership of these horses is questionable.

 The winter months pose the most difficulty for these horses trying to survive on their own.
 Many herds descend from the mountain tops when grass is scarce and reside along the road where foraging is better and they can lick the salt from the roads.
 The horses pose a public safety risk for drivers as well as themselves.
 Horses have been reported chewing siding off of homes, licking salt off cars and causing traffic accidents.

-Certain areas of Appalachia have always struggled with poverty, and recent economic challenges have made the problem worse.
+Certain areas of Appalachia have always struggled with poverty, and economic challenges have made the problem worse.
 In addition, word of these unofficial grazing sites spread beyond local residents, and people started coming from farther away to dump horses in eastern Kentucky.
 More and more people were indiscriminate and released stallions, along with mares and geldings, and the population began to grow at a rate that was not sustainable for the amount of forage available.

 Many of the herds now contain stallions, and breeding has become prolific.
 Left unchecked, the horse population continues to grow, making a bad problem worse.
 In addition, these offspring do not receive the benefit of human contact and the herds are shifting from friendly to feral – making care, rescue or rehabilitation an increasingly difficult task.